TuringLang/DynamicPPL.jl/docs/src/tutorials/prob-interface.md

 In cross-validation, we split the dataset into several equal parts.
 Then, we choose one of these sets to serve as the validation set.
-Here, we measure fit using the cross entropy (Bayes loss).[^1] (For the sake of simplicity, in the following code, we enforce that `nfolds` )
+Here, we measure fit using the cross entropy (Bayes loss).[^1] (For the sake of simplicity, in the following code, we enforce that `nfolds` must divide the number of data points.
+For a more competent implementation, see [MLUtils.jl](https://juliaml.github.io/MLUtils.jl/dev/api/#MLUtils.kfolds).)

 ```@example probinterface
 function cross_val(